 7. Build in TRAINING REDUNDANCY to prepare for inevitable absenteeism

 - Consider that not only sick employees will stay home.
-Others might need to care for the sick or for children if schools close; quarantine situations might arise.
+Others might need to care for the sick or for children; quarantine situations might arise.

 8. Establish & maintain an OPEN DIALOGUE WITH THE LOCAL COMMUNITIES where you operate